 Bone isotope scan, CT and further MRI may all be considered to evaluate for distant spread.

-In prostate cancer the TNM classification is used whilst the Gleason score gives the histological grade
+In prostate cancer the TNM classification is used for staging whilst the Gleason score gives the histological grade

 The tumour, node and metastasis (TNM) classification is used for prostate cancer.
 It assigns a score for each of the primary tumour, nodal spread (if any) and distant metastasis.
 The full staging is beyond the scope of this note but can be found on the NICE CKS page (here).

 The Gleason score is a histological grade assigned to prostate cancers.
 From the biopsy, the most common and second most common tumour pattern is assigned a score of 1 to 5 (5 being the highest grade) to give a combined score of 2 to 10.

 In men with localised prostate cancer, risk can be stratified as low, intermediate and high on the basis the PSA, Gleason score and clinical stage.